openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   of time you specify.
 When a learner begins a timed exam, a countdown timer displays, showing the amount of time allowed to complete the exam.
   If needed, you can grant learners additional time to complete the exam.
-  For more information, see :ref:`partnercoursestaff:Timed Exams`.
+  For more information, see :ref:`Timed Exams`.

 .. _TPA_g: